maevecrossan/nomad-narratives/README.md

     - Relevant for
     - Duration
     - Content preview.
+    - Likes count
+    - Comments count

 Should a user choose to read the full blog post, they can click the 'read more' link under the preview.
+The user can see if they have liked the post as the heart will be red if they have liked it, or grey and white if they haven't.
+By clicking on the comment bubbles, the user will be brought to the comments section for that particular post.
 To the right of the posts is a popular profiles section.
 This shows the top 10 users by follower-based popularity.

 These styles remain the same across the explore, my feed and my likes page.

 ### My Feed
+The features of this page remain exactly the same, however on this page is only posts created by the users the (currently logged in) user follows.

+See 'explore page' for a full list of features.

 ### My Likes
+The features of this page remain exactly the same, however on this page are the posts the (currently logged in) user has liked.

+See 'explore page' for a full list of features.

 ### Sign Out